larkov/alfred-songlink-workflow/readme.md

+# Deprecated
+The Song link api is not public anymore so this does not work as intended.
+Archived Apr 19 2024.

 # song.link url creator workflow for alfredapp

 Creates music sharing links for [song.link](https://song.link) so that your friends gets links for whatever music platform they are using and shows direct links to your prefered platforms.